PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 You know what's cooler than gaining new customers?
 Retaining them.

-In this guide to churn analysis, I'm exploring churn rate and retention rate:
+In this guide to customer churn analysis, I'm exploring churn rate and retention rate:
 - How are they different?
 - How do you measure them?
 - Which one would win a fight?<sup>*</sup>